 As a negociant, Maison Lavau bottles and sells wine from numerous appellations including: Chateauneuf du Pape, Gigondas,

 Vacqueyras, Tavel, Rasteau, Cotes du Rhone, Cotes du Rhone Villages, Ventoux, Valreas and Bagnols sur Ceze.
 They also sell several well priced, IGP wines.

-Serving and Decanting Maison Lavau with Wine, Food, Pairing Tips
+Serving Maison Lavau with Wine, Food, Pairing Tips

 Lavau Wine Tasting Notes